Baptism (Newborn – 6 Years Old)

 Those who are seriously ill need the special help of God's grace in this time of anxiety, lest they be broken in sprit and, under the pressure of temptation, perhaps weakened in their faith.

 This is why, through the sacrament of anointing, Christ strengthens the faithful who are afflicted by illness, providing them with the strongest means of support.

 This sacrament gives the grace of the Holy Spirit to those who are sick.
 By this grace the whole person is helped and saved, sustained by trust in God, and strengthened against the temptations of the Evil One and against anxiety over death.
 Thus the sick person is able to bear suffering bravely.

 A return to physical health may follow the reception of this sacrament if it will be beneficial to the sick person's salvation.

-To receive a copy of any sacramental certificate please fill out and return the Sacramental Certificate Request Form.
+To receive a certified Sacramental Certificate from St. John Neumann, please complete this form.
 In order to protect the confidentiality of these records, certificates will only be issued to the individual named on the certificates, the parent or guardian of a minor child, or a requesting parish or diocese.